thennen/py-ivtools/README.md

 ## Installation

-Because of the unusual requirements, the package is not meant to be installed, but run and modified directly from the cloned repository.
+Because of unusual requirements, the package is not meant to be installed, but run and modified directly from the cloned repository.
 The code is written for windows, but much of it is cross-platform.

 To use: